dotnet-project-file-analyzers/dotnet-project-file-analyzers.github.io/general/sdk.md

 All automatically included files and files added as `<AdditionalFiles>` are analyzed by the appropriate .NET Project File Analyzers.

-Those analyzers can be inlcude included with:
+Those analyzers can be included with:

 ``` XML
 <ItemGroup>